abarch/haptic-exploration.rsbag-renderer/apispec.md

 Response:

-    [{"name": name,
+    [{"identifier": identifier,
       "description": description}]

-### /api/transform/load (path source name)
+### /api/transform/load (path source identifier)
 * `path`         -- Optional, names a server-local source path to load the transform spec from.
 * `source`       -- Optional, the direct source code to construct the transform from.
-* `name`   -- Optional, names the transform.
+* `identifier`   -- Optional, names the transform.

 Dynamically load a new data transform into the system.

-If `name` is not given, it is automatically recognised from the source or path.
-If no name can be automatically recognised, a random UUID is chosen instead.
-One of `path` or `source` must be given, where `path` must be completable to a pathname that points to a Lisp source file to `CL:LOAD`.
+If `identifier` is not given, it is automatically recognised from the source or path.
+If no identifier can be automatically recognised, a random UUID is chosen instead.
+One of `path` or `source` must be given, where `path` must be completable to a pathidentifier that points to a Lisp source file to `CL:LOAD`.
 If `source` is given instead, it must be string that is `CL:READ`able to be subsequently `CL:COMPILE`d.

 Response:

-    {"name": name,
+    {"identifier": identifier,
      "description": description}

 ### /api/transform/remove (transform)